 Miles M100 Student

-The Miles M.100 Student was built as a lightweight trainer as a private venture by F.G. and George Miles with development started in 1953.
-Although not specifically a Miles product, it was promoted as a Royal Air Force trainer but failed to enter production.
+The lightweight trainer Miles M100 Student was built as a private venture by F.G. and George Miles.
+Development started in 1953.
+It was proposed as a training aircraft to the RAF, but not retained.
+As there was no market, it failed to come into production.

 F.G and and George Miles conceived the idea of a new low cost military jet trainer in 1953, when still working on conversion of the M.77 Sparrowjet.